 So, according to the formula, the number of days/nights selected by the user will be multiplied by the price you set in the corresponding meta field.
 If you need more information on the topic, go through our Hidden and Calculated Fields guide.

-Go to JetEngine > Forms and open the booking form you created.
-By this time, the WooCommerce will have to be enabled for JetBooking.
+Go to WordPress Dashboard > JetEngine > Forms and open the booking form you created.
+By this time, WooCommerce will have to be enabled for JetBooking.
 If you don’t know how to do it, check out the WooCommerce enabling tutorial.

 Scroll to the Post-submit Actions / Notification Settings and open the Apartment Booking.
-There is a WooCommerce price field option there.
+There is a WooCommerce Price field option there.
 Clicking on it, you will see the drop-down menu with all the created form fields.
-Choose the field you would like to use for the total price that will be shown in the checkout form and order.
+Choose the field you would like to use for the total price shown in the checkout form and order.